PeerConradi/munity/Documentation/GettingStarted.md

 For documents this projects uses a MongoDB.
 You can get the community edition from here: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/.

-__Node JS__

-For the frontend you will need to have NodeJS installed.
-The Projects uses the Version 12.16.xx you can download NodeJs at: https://nodejs.org/en/

-__Angular CLI__

-For the frontend application you need to have the angular CLI installed.
-You can get it from here: https://cli.angular.io/

 ## The Projects

 After cloning the repository and opening the Solution File ```MunityAngular.sln``` you should find